mdshapiroLBL/dataScienceSandbox/README.md

 # dataScienceSandbox
-# Contains problem sets, examples and other items for sharing with UC Berkeley Physics Department
+# Contains problem sets, examples and other items for sharing with
+# UC Berkeley Physics Department
 # The following subdirectories are present:
-xx
+#     StatisticsAndDetectors:  Contains examples that might be of use as part
+#     			       of the tutorials or for 111 lab or might be usd
+#			       for several different classes